Wanibzh29/03.-Breton-cohency/README.md

 - Contact of the project owner: per.morvan.bzh29@gmail.com.

 ## II.
 Description
-Breton words that have two valid spellings.
+A list of Breton words that have two valid spellings.

 ## III.
 This work is based on
 - The cohency set of the LanguageTool project: https://github.com/languagetool-org/languagetool/blob/3791ed26beccfa1aaa4be73811b172a2e7044157/languagetool-language-modules/en/src/main/resources/org/languagetool/rules/en/coherency.txt